-Imi Lo is an award-winning mental health professional, a Specialist Psychotherapist, Art Therapist, and author of the book Emotional Intensity and Sensitivity (Hodder & Stoughton, 2018).
+Imi Lo is a psychotherapist, art therapist, coach and author of the book Emotional Intensity and Sensitivity (Hodder & Stoughton, 2018).

 She sits at where art, philosophy, psychology, and spirituality meet, and her mission is to inspire and empower emotionally intense, sensitive and gifted individuals to rise from being the 'misfits' to leaders of the world.

 She was granted the Endeavour Award by the Australian Government, for her clinical and academic excellence; and later the Fellowship of the Royal Society of Arts (FRSA) for her commitment and contributions to social change.